How do Learning Walls enrich K-5 classrooms?

 The Learning Wall makes the children’s classroom (language, image, conceptual) learning visible.
 The students can draw on it, add a quote from a book, or a chart, media story, and photos to fill out the point of the unit.
 They can defend their additions to the class.

-By contrast, 5th grade the teacher doesn’t even touch the wall.
-Students have gotten used to, by that time, creating 100% of their Learning Wall and connecting the threads of social studies to literature as well as math and science.
+By contrast, 5th grade students have gotten used to, by that time, creating 100% of their Learning Wall and connecting the threads of social studies to literature as well as math and science.

-To see Learning Walls in action go to the hyper links included here..
-You might also visit About where you may learn more about our theory.
-Or check out Kids in School to see the many applications of Learning Walls which are a key tool developed by Inquiring Minds.
+To see Learning Walls in action go to the hyper links included here.
+You might also visit About where you may learn more about our theory and about inquiry.
+Check out Kids in School/5th Graders and Learning Walls to see the many applications of Learning Walls, key tools developed by Inquiring Minds.

-Amira talks about the Learning Wall and how it helped her productively connect with her peers and expand learning peer-to-peer.
+Amira talks about the Learning Wall and how it helped her connect productively with her peers and expand learning peer-to-peer in this short video.

-This vdeo made by parents of PS20 (Brooklyn) showing 5th grade students explain how they use the Learning Wall to lead to deeper thinking.
-Ms Dixon’s 5th grade class creates their wall .
+Parents of PS20 (Brooklyn) made this video.
+It shows 5th grade students explaining how they use the Learning Wall to deepen their thinking.

-She says, “I don’t touch it.
-They know they can go add to it during class as we study and learn.
-Then they justify to the class why they decided to make a contribution to it.
+Ms Dixon, whose 5th grade class created the wall, says, “I don’t touch it.
+They know they can go add to it during class as we study and learn then they justify to the class why they decided to make a contribution to it.
 This can lead to very fruitful discussions among the students.”

 Ms. Leathers starts a new unit by adding an essential question to the Learning Wall in her 4th grade classroom.